Bill Pulte: Private equity (2010–2016)

-Pulte Group
+PulteGroup (2016–2020)

 In March 2016, William J. Pulte began a campaign to remove PulteGroup's chief executive, Richard Dugas Jr. Dugas announced that he would resign the following month amid pressure from Pulte, his grandson, and Jim Grosfeld.
 The younger Pulte was appointed to the board in September, becoming one of the youngest board members of a Fortune 500 company.
 Following the elder Pulte's death in 2018, he was the only descendant to receive an inheritance, according to a lawsuit.
-Pulte remained on the board until 2020, after disagreeing with established board members.
+Pulte remained on the board until 2020.
+According to The New York Times, Pulte was ousted after many of PulteGroup's board members were displeased by Pulte's acquisition of Pulte-related domain names and his use of the @pulte Twitter handle, believing that he no longer needed to remain with the company after the death of his grandfather.
 During his tenure, he successfully blocked chief executive Ryan Marshall's proposal to promote Brandon Jones, the Michigan division president, to chief operating officer.
 Pulte sued Jones in December 2022, claiming that he had been subject to harassment on Twitter.